Donald Hill Perkins: Achievements

 Perkins' earliest achievements include the discovery of the negative pion in cosmic radiation.
 At Berkeley, he worked with accelerators on K-mesons and the annihilation of protons and antiprotons, at CERN in neutrino scattering experiments.

-Perkins made important pioneering discoveries in regard to the weak neutral current (Gargamelle experiment) and the experimental verification of quantum chromodynamics.
+He made important pioneering discoveries in regard to the weak neutral current (Gargamelle experiment) and the experimental verification of quantum chromodynamics.
 In 1982 he explored the possible proton decay, and found a first indication of neutrino oscillations.

 Perkins together with Peter Fowler first suggested the use of pion beams as a cancer therapy in a Nature article in 1961.

-Perkins in 1959 published his first textbook, together with C.F.
+In 1959 Perkins published his first textbook, together with C.F.
 Powell and Peter Fowler, on the theme of the emulsion technique applied to cosmic rays, nuclear, and particle physics.
 His Introduction to High Energy Physics is a global standard work on particle physics.
 In 2003 he published Particle Astrophysics.

-Perkins died on 30 October 2022, at the age of 97.

 Awards

 Perkins was awarded honorary doctorates in Bristol and the University of Sheffield.
 He was elected a Fellow of the Royal Society in 1966.
 In 1979 he received the Guthrie Medal and Prize of the Institute of Physics, in 1992 the Holweck Prize of the Société Française de Physique, in 1997, the Royal Medal of the Royal Society and in 2001 the High Energy and Particle Physics Prize of the European Physical Society.
 He gave numerous guest lectures at universities in Toronto, Seattle, Chicago, Hawaii and Victoria and the 2004 Wolfgang Paul Lecture in Bonn.